Man, shot full of holes, was trying to buy little brother a PlayStation, cops say

 HAMILTON (Mercer) — A Trenton man was bound to a chair and fatally shot full of holes by a man he met to a buy PlayStation 4 from, police said in an affidavit of probable cause.

-The body of Danny A. Diaz-Delgado, 20, was found on March 22 along the Assupink Creek in Hamilton lying face down.
-Diaz-Delgado's hands bound behind his back with a power cord and pink duct tape around his mouth, according to the affidavit.
-It said appeared to have been shot nine times in the front and back of his torso.
+The body of Danny A. Diaz-Delgado, 20, was found on March 24 along the Assupink Creek in Hamilton lying face down.
+Diaz-Delgado's hands were bound behind his back with a power cord and pink duct tape was around his mouth, according to the affidavit.
+It said he appeared to have been shot nine times in the front and back of his torso.

-The discovery of his body and subsequent arrest of Rufus Thompson, 29, were reported over the last week, but the affidavit gives new insight into the alleged circumstances around Danny A. Diaz-Delgado's grisly death.
+The discovery of his body and subsequent arrest of Rufus Thompson, 29, were reported over the last week, but the affidavit gives new insight into the alleged circumstances around Diaz-Delgado's grisly death.

 Thompson was arrested on Saturday at a friend's house in Trenton, Mercer County Prosecutor Angelo J. Onofri has said.
 Thompson is charged with murder, felony murder, robbery, kidnapping and weapons offenses.
 The arrest came the same day Delgado was laid to rest at the Iglesia Pentecostal Asemblea de Dios church in Trenton.

-Note: EDITOR'S NOTE: This story has been updated to include the correct date the body of the victim was found: March 24, 2018.